 Nonprofit compliance isn't optional.
-Missing a CRA deadline can result in fines, loss of charitable status, or audit complications.
+Missing a CRA deadline can result in fines, loss of charitable status, or complications during an audit.
 Yet many Canadian nonprofits struggle to track all the compliance requirements.

 Between T3010 filings, T2 and T1044 forms, payroll remittances, GST/HST returns, and year-end reporting, it's easy to miss something.
 One missed deadline can cascade into problems.

-This guide provides a compliance checklist for 2026 to help you never miss a deadline and stay audit-ready year-round.
+This guide provides a 2026 compliance checklist to help you avoid missing deadlines and stay audit-ready year-round.

 Understanding Nonprofit Compliance Requirements

-- Registered Charities: Must file T3010 Registered Charity Information Return annually with CRA within 6 months following year end, are subject to CRA audits, and must maintain detailed records.
+- Registered Charities: Must file the T3010 Registered Charity Information Return each year with the CRA.
+File it within 6 months after the year-end.
+Registered charities may face CRA audits.
+They must keep detailed records.

-- Nonprofits (Non-Charitable): Must file annual returns (varies by province), file T2 and T1044 if applicable, are subject to CRA audits, and must maintain detailed records.
+- Nonprofits (Non-Charitable): Must file annual returns, which vary by province.
+They must file T2 and T1044, if applicable.
+They are subject to CRA audits.
+They must maintain detailed records.

-- All Nonprofits: Must file payroll remittances (if employees), GST/HST returns (if registered), maintain financial records, and comply with federal and/or provincial laws.
+- All Nonprofits: Must file payroll remittances if they have employees.
+Must file GST/HST returns if registered.
+Must keep financial records.
+Must follow federal and/or provincial laws.

-- January 31: File T4 slips and summary for prior year; file GST/HST return (if quarterly filer and December year end).
+- January 31: File T4 slips and the summary for the prior year.
+File your GST/HST return if you file quarterly and have a December year-end.

 - February 28: File T4A slips and summary (if applicable).